When Is It Time for a Cane or Walker?

 • Walkers with two wheels

 “Rollator” is a term you might not know, but you’ve definitely seen one.
 A rollator is a metal frame with handlebars and four wheels that stay in contact with the ground at all times as you walk.
-It may have a seat and basket.
-Rollators can be helpful for balance.
+It may have a seat and a basket.

-You can learn more about the features and benefits of these options in a webinar I recently recorded.
+You can learn more about the features and benefits of these options in a webinar I recorded:

 Devices that help keep you safe after an illness, injury, or hospitalization

 After an illness or hospital stay, you may find that basic tasks become a bit more challenging.
-As an occupational therapist I use a variety of techniques, education, and equipment to teach people how to make adjustments that allow them to perform activities of daily living.
+As an occupational therapist, I use a range of techniques, education, and equipment to teach people how to make adjustments that allow them to perform activities of daily living.

 Getting in and out of bed

 There are several devices available.
-Some attach right to the bed frame and some go underneath the mattress.
-These help you pull yourself up and stand without having to adjust the height of the bed.
+Some attach directly to the bed frame, while others are placed underneath the mattress.
+These help you pull yourself up and stand without having to adjust the bed’s height.

 Bathroom safety

-The bathroom is a place where a lot of falls happen due to wet surfaces.
-The best solution is a walk-in shower for safety and energy conservation.
-But if you don’t have one, there is a wide variety of inexpensive tub chairs and benches available, which you can use to outfit your existing tub or shower.
+The bathroom is a common location for falls due to wet surfaces.
+The best solution is a walk-in shower, which offers both safety and energy conservation benefits.
+However, if you don’t have one, a wide variety of inexpensive tub chairs and benches is available, which you can use to outfit your existing tub or shower.

-• Removable grab bars, which are a good option if you’re visiting family.
+• Removable grab bars are a good option if you’re visiting family or friends.

 We’re here to help